StoicDreams/TestFramework/Docs/README.md

 This library includes an `abstract` class called `TestFramework` that developers can inherit from their test classes to access helper methods for unit and integration tests.

-Functionality includes extending and simplifying functionality from the `Moq` mocking framework.
+Functionality includes extending and simplifying functionality from the `NSubstitute` mocking framework (We moved away from `Moq` over security concerns that came up with their `4.20` release.)

 ## Project Goals